choyg/rocketchat-kube/README.md

 1. `kubectl apply -k ./infra/rocket/base` Deploy the actual rocket chat stuff.

 ## FAQ
+> This doesn't create a way to connect to the rocket chat server

+`kubectl expose deployment rocketchat --type=LoadBalancer --name=oooooooo`

 > This is a sacriligeous use of Kustomize

 True